 - Scoliosis Screening in grades 5 through 9.

-- A physical examination each year for interscholastic school sports.
+- A New York State physical examination each year for interscholastic school sports.

 We recommend that your own healthcare provider give your child’s physical examination.
 A dental examination is recommended on the same schedule as the physical examinations.
 These appraisals/examinations must have been given within the last twelve months of the first day of school.
 A form, available on the web site, is to be filled out by your healthcare provider.
 Please have your provider complete it and return it to your child’s School Health Office as soon as possible.